FYSETC/CH340-Driver/README.md

 CH341SER_LINUX.ZIP is for Linux:

-Unzip and follow the readme.txt
+Unzip and follow the inside readme.txt

+CH341SER_MAC.ZIP is for MAC:

+Unzip and follow the inside ReadMe.pdf